a-laborie/CS470-fall2022-KAIST-Group7/README.md

 ```
 roslaunch open_manipulator_controllers joint_trajectory_controller.launch dynamixel_usb_port:=/dev/ttyUSB0 sim:=false
 ```

- For more info see [this guide](https://github.com/a-laborie/Group10-CS470-fall2022/blob/main/src/open-manipulator-quickstart.md)
+For more ROS launch info see [this guide](https://github.com/a-laborie/Group10-CS470-fall2022/blob/main/src/open-manipulator-quickstart.md)

+# Execute the main code

+Open the file oma_main.ipynb (located in src) with your favorite Python Notebook editor (VS code, Jupyter..).
+Beware, ROS is not installed by default on Google Collab.
+Then you can execute the cells step by step.
+Enjoy :)

+**If you face some issue during the process, do not hesitate to contact us at alexandre.laborie0@orange.fr**